"Languages are the pedigree of nations" (Dr Samuel Johnson)

 Options for a second language (Spanish/German).

 If girls choose just one language, they will also study Global Dimension (1 hour per week, but not for the entire year).

 The Global Dimension is a subject to broaden the mind, looking at issues at home and around the world.
 It is important for all of our girls to develop a global perspective and a view on the world that makes connections between diverse people, places and issues.

 In January 2015, St Mary’s Calne was awarded the Foundation level of the British Council's International School Award.
 Taking part in the award links the school with others around the world, teaches our pupils about other countries and cultures, provides an internationally recognised accreditation for the school’s international work and enhances teaching standards through sharing best practice from other countries.
 We are looking forward to building on this achievement and are now working towards the Intermediate level of the British Council’s International School Award.
 To read more about the importance of the global dimension within school life, please click here

 UIV Form (Year 9)

 Girls either study one language or two.
 There are lots of possible combinations:

-- Carry on with their original language studied in LIV plus one new language (Spanish or German only).
+- Carry on with their original language studied in LIV plus one new language (Spanish/German).
 If a girl has studied a second language in MIV, she would be either expected to continue with it into UIV, or drop down to one language.
-However, if a girl only studied one language in MIV, we are happy for her to pick up a second in UIV.
+However, if a girl only studied one language in MIV, we are happy for her to pick up a second in UIV (German/Spanish).

-- Rarely in UIV – one new language only which they would start in UIV (Spanish/German).
+- Rarely in UIV – study one new language only which they would start in UIV (Spanish/German).

 LV (Year 10)